Emidomenge/deezer-music-browser/README.md

 **Prerequisite:**
  - Make use you have React:  `npm install -g create-react-app`
  - Install node package dependencies: `npm install`
+ - In order to avoid **CORS problems** with the API, download an extension for your favorite browser, such as [Allow-Control-Allow-Origin: *](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi) if you're using Chrome.

 Then, in the project directory, you can run: